Japan denies reports of S. Korean president visit, summit during Olympics

+The relationship between Asian neighbours South Korea and Japan has soured in recent years due to disputes over trade and war-time history, most recently over lawsuits by South Korean victims of wartime forced labour seeking compensation from Japanese firms.

-The Blue House is hoping that Moon will hold his first ever talks with Japanese premier Yoshihide Suga during his stay, the Yomiuri daily reported, without citing sources.
+The Yomiuri daily on Tuesday reported that, in addition to a visit to Japan timed to the Olympics set to run from July 23 to Aug 8, South Korea’s Blue House is hoping Moon will hold his first ever talks with Japanese premier Yoshihide Suga during his stay.
+No sources were cited.

 “There is no truth to that report,” chief cabinet secretary Katsunobu Kato told a news conference, declining to comment further.

-The relationship between South Korea and Japan has soured in recent years due to disputes over war-time history and trade.
+A South Korean government official said: “We wish a successful Olympics but have no comment on whether President Moon will visit Tokyo.”

+Friction between the two nations over a decades-long territorial row involving islets known as Takeshima in Japan and Dokdo in South Korea flared anew recently after South Korea lodged a protest over a map on the Tokyo Olympics website marking the islands as Japanese territory.

-Reporting by Sakura Murakami and Elaine Lies; Editing by Jacqueline Wong and Lincoln Feast.
+Reporting by Sakura Murakami and Elaine Lies; Additional reporting by Hyonhee Shin in Seoul; Editing by Jacqueline Wong and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.